qurobert/tokenizer/README.md

 # PEPE42 Token

 ### Project Overview
 The $PEPE42 token is an ERC-20 compliant token deployed on the Ethereum blockchain.
 It represents a fungible digital asset that can be used in various decentralized applications.
 The token's name, containing 'pepe', symbolizes a playful nod to popular internet culture.
+Contract address: 0x23E685B32a4ee3ACFc1c9c84B8B7Ae1003d57271
+Network: Goerli Ethereum Testnet

 ### Technology Stack
 + Blockchain Platform: Ethereum